cckmwong-data/tech_email-alerts/README.md

 If any of these conditions are met, Power Automate will send an email alert to designated user(s).

 * **Price Anomaly**: An anomaly is flagged by referencing its current stock price to its price history.
 * **Trading Signal**: Overall investment ratings (Strong Buy, Buy, Hold, Sell, Strong Sell) are calculated using a weighted score of 40% fundamental and 60% technical analysis.
-Upon each daily data refresh, Power Automate automatically sends an email notification to designated users whenever a ticker's investment decision changes.
+Upon each daily data refresh, Power Automate automatically sends an email notification to designated user(s) whenever a ticker's investment decision changes.

 ![Email](images/email1.png)